ryansemple/EmailInput/README.md

 •This app was bootstrapped with Create React App ([Link](https://github.com/facebook/create-react-app)).

+•I'm using a production Kickbox API key, so each time you send a submission by clicking the "Verify" button it will use a credit on my account.
+If you want to do extensive testing you can switch to using to the "kickboxAPIKeySandbox" variable for the API key in the server.js file.

 •For styles, I'm using sass.
 The majority of the styles are defined in one file called "site.scss" with these exceptions:
 "reset.scss" is a regular CSS reset, "sass.scss" is for sass variables